 I. Scope & Application

-If there is any conflict between the terms of this Privacy Shield Policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
-If this Privacy Shield Policy is inconsistent with the Appgate Website Privacy Notice with regard to the Processing of EEA/UK or Swiss Personal Data, this Privacy Shield Policy shall prevail.
+If there is any conflict between the terms of this Privacy Framework Policy and the Adequacy Framework Principles, the Adequacy Framework Principles shall govern.
+This Privacy Framework Policy shall govern in the event of a conflict between it and the Appgate Website Privacy Notice.

-For more information about the Privacy Shield program, or to view our certification, please visit https://www.privacyshield.gov/.
+For more information about the Adequacy Framework programs, or to view our DPF certification, please visit https://www.dataprivacyframework.gov.

 II.
 Compliance with EU-U.S. and Swiss-U.S. Privacy Shield

-Appgate’s agreements with its Customers determine whether Personal Data that is or was transferred to points outside the European Economic Area (“EEA”), the United Kingdom or Switzerland is covered by the effective EU-U.S. Privacy Shield Principles or Swiss-U.S. Privacy Shield Principles or by another approved adequacy mechanism, including the EU or Swiss Standard Contractual Clauses.
-In the event that the relevant agreement is silent on this point, the EU (or Swiss Standard Contractual Clauses) shall apply to Personal Data covered by such agreement.
+Appgate’s agreements with its Customers determine whether Personal Data that is or was transferred outside the EEA, the UK or Switzerland is covered by the Adequacy Framework Principles or by another approved transfer mechanism, including the Standard Contractual Clauses.
+In the event that the relevant agreement is silent on this point, the Standard Contractual Clauses shall apply to Personal Data covered by such agreement.

-- Appgate’s Collection, Use, and Disclosure of EEA/UK/Swiss Personal Data
+1. Appgate’s Collection, Use, and Disclosure of Personal Data

-- Means for Individuals to Limit Use and Disclosure of EEA/UK/Swiss Personal Data
+2. Means for Individuals to Limit Use and Disclosure of Personal Data

 In our role as Controller, we adhere to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles.
-We offer individuals whose Personal Data is subject to this Privacy Shield Policy choice regarding the processing of their EEA/UK/Swiss Personal Data, including where relevant Sensitive Data, as described in Section II.B of this Privacy Shield Policy.
+We offer individuals whose Personal Data is subject to this Privacy Framework Policy choice regarding the processing of their Personal Data, including where relevant Sensitive Data, as described in Section II.B of this Privacy Framework Policy.

-Individuals whose Personal Data is covered by this Privacy Shield Policy may contact us to submit inquiries or complaints regarding adherence to the Principles and to request access to their EEA/UK/Swiss Personal Data by contacting us via email at privacy@Appgate.com or writing to us at 2333 Ponce de Leon Blvd., Suite 900, Coral Gables, Florida 33134, Attention: Appgate Legal Department.
-Please see Section II.F of this Privacy Shield Policy for more information regarding the right to request access to EEA/UK/Swiss Personal Data.
+Individuals whose Personal Data is covered by this Privacy Framework Policy may contact us to submit inquiries or complaints regarding adherence to the Principles and to request access to their Personal Data by contacting us via email at privacy@Appgate.com or writing to us at 2 Alhambra Plaza, Suite PH-1-B, Coral Gables, Florida 33134, Attention: Appgate Legal Department.
+Please see Section II.F of this Privacy Framework Policy for more information regarding the right to request access to Personal Data.

-For information about how to pursue unresolved complaints relating to this Privacy Shield Policy, please see Section II.G below.
+For information about how to pursue unresolved complaints relating to this Privacy Framework Policy, please see Section II.G below.

-Appgate is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) in regard to Personal Data received and Processed pursuant to the Privacy Shield Framework.
-Appgate may be required to disclose EEA/UK/Swiss Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+Appgate is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) in regard to Personal Data received and Processed pursuant to the Adequacy Framework.
+Appgate may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-In the context of an onward transfer, we are responsible for the Processing of EEA, UK and Swiss Personal Data received pursuant to the Privacy Shield Framework and subsequently transferred to a Service Provider acting on our behalf.
-We remain liable under the Principles if our Service Provider Processes such EEA/UK/Swiss Personal Data in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.
+In the context of an onward transfer, we are responsible for the Processing of Personal Data received pursuant to the Adequacy Framework and subsequently transferred to a Service Provider acting on our behalf.
+We remain liable under the Principles if our Service Provider Processes such Personal Data in a manner inconsistent with the Principles, unless we prove that we are not responsible for the event giving rise to the damage.

 In cases where we are acting as a Processor, we will assist the other party in complying with the Choice Principle.

-Please see Section II.A.2 of this Privacy Shield Policy for more information regarding our adherence to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles.
+Please see Section II.A.2 of this Privacy Framework Policy for more information regarding our adherence to the Choice Principle and the Sensitive Data and Choice – Timing of Opt Out Supplemental Principles.

 C. Accountability for Onward Transfer

-For Personal Data covered by the Privacy Shield Policy, we adhere to the Accountability for Onward Transfer Principle and the Obligatory Contracts for Onward Transfer Supplemental Principle.
+For Personal Data covered by this Privacy Framework Policy, we adhere to the Accountability for Onward Transfer Principle and the Obligatory Contracts for Onward Transfer Supplemental Principle.

-For Personal Data covered by this Privacy Shield Policy, we adhere to the Security Principle.
-We take reasonable and appropriate measures designed to protect EEA/UK/Swiss Personal Data from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in the Processing and the nature of the EEA/UK/Swiss Personal Data.
-In cases where we are acting as a Processor, we secure EEA/UK/Swiss Personal Data in accordance with our contractual obligations to the other party.
+For Personal Data covered by this Privacy Framework Policy, we adhere to the Security Principle.
+We take reasonable and appropriate measures designed to protect Personal Data from loss, misuse and unauthorized access, disclosure, alteration and destruction, taking into account the risks involved in the Processing and the nature of the Personal Data.
+In cases where we are acting as a Processor, we secure Personal Data in accordance with our contractual obligations to the other party.

 E. Data Integrity and Purpose Limitation

-In our role as Controller, Appgate adheres to the Data Integrity and Purpose Limitation Principle for Personal Data covered by this Privacy Shield Policy.
-Our collection and use of EEA/UK/Swiss Personal Data is limited to the EEA, UK and Swiss Personal Data that is relevant for the purposes of Processing, including, for example, those that, depending on the circumstances, reasonably serve Customer relations, the application process, compliance and legal considerations, auditing and due diligence, security and fraud prevention, preserving or defending Appgate’s legal rights, or other purposes consistent with the expectations of a reasonable person given the context of the collection.
+In our role as Controller, Appgate adheres to the Data Integrity and Purpose Limitation Principle for Personal Data covered by this Privacy Framework Policy.
+Our collection and use of Personal Data is limited to the Personal Data that is relevant for the purposes of Processing, including, for example, those that, depending on the circumstances, reasonably serve Customer relations, the application process, compliance and legal considerations, auditing and due diligence, security and fraud prevention, preserving or defending Appgate’s legal rights, or other purposes consistent with the expectations of a reasonable person given the context of the collection.
 This may include Processing in the manner described in the Performing Due Diligence and Conducting Audits Supplemental Principle.

-In our role as a Controller, we adhere to the Access Principle and Access Supplemental Principle for Personal Data covered by this Privacy Shield Policy.
-Individuals may obtain access to EEA, UK and Swiss Personal Data about them that we hold.
-For this purpose, “access” means that individuals have the right to: (i) obtain from Appgate confirmation of whether or not we are Processing EEA, UK and Swiss Personal Data relating to them; (ii) have communicated to them EEA, UK and Swiss Personal Data relating to them so that they can verify its accuracy and the lawfulness of the Processing; and (iii) have the EEA, UK and Swiss Personal Data corrected, amended, or deleted where it is inaccurate or Processed in violation of the Principles.
-Individuals may request to access their EEA, UK and Swiss Personal Data using the contact information listed in Section II.A.3 above.
+In our role as a Controller, we adhere to the Access Principle and Access Supplemental Principle for Personal Data covered by this Privacy Framework Policy.
+Individuals may obtain access to Personal Data about them that we hold.
+For this purpose, “access” means that individuals have the right to: (i) obtain from Appgate confirmation of whether or not we are Processing Personal Data relating to them; (ii) have communicated to them Personal Data relating to them so that they can verify its accuracy and the lawfulness of the Processing; and (iii) have the Personal Data corrected, amended, or deleted where it is inaccurate or Processed in violation of the Principles.
+Individuals may request to access their Personal Data using the contact information listed in Section II.A.3 above.

 We may limit or deny access as provided in the Principles, including where the burden or expense of providing access would be disproportionate to the risks to the individual’s privacy in the case in question, or where the rights of persons other than the individual would be violated.
 If we determine that access should be restricted in any particular instance, we will provide as appropriate to the individual requesting access an explanation of why Appgate has made a determination to restrict access and a contact point for any further inquiries.
 We are not required to provide access unless it is supplied with sufficient information to allow it to confirm the identity of the person making the request.
 We will respond to all access requests within a reasonable time period, in a reasonable manner, and in a form that is readily intelligible to the individual.